-- Accept the thesis without any recommended changes, and for all members to sign the approval page; - Accept the thesis, subject to the student making the recommended changes, with all Committee members, except the chairperson signing the approval page, and the chairperson responsible for checking the revised thesis to ensure the changes were made, and signing approval at that time; - Recommend revision to the thesis, but not to sign until the revised thesis has been submitted to and reviewed and approved by the Committee members; - Recommend revision of the thesis and a second meeting of the Committee with the student to review the thesis and complete the defense; or

-• The thesis, including its defense, is determined to be unsatisfactory, and therefore the student tfails.
+- Accept the thesis without any recommended changes, and for all members to sign the approval page; - Accept the thesis, subject to the student making the recommended changes, with all committee members, except the chairperson signing the approval page, and the chairperson responsible for checking the revised thesis to ensure the changes were made, and signing approval at that time; - Recommend revision to the thesis, but not to sign until the revised thesis has been submitted to and reviewed and approved by the committee members; - Recommend revision of the thesis and a second meeting of the committee with the student to review the thesis and complete the defense; or - The thesis, including its defense, is determined to be unsatisfactory, and therefore the student fails.

-The Defense Outcomes Form is a report to the School of Graduate Studies and Research on the candidate's performance (as the oral examination is in partial fulfillment of the degree) and is expected within 5 business days following the defense.
-No thesis will be reviewed by The School of Graduate Studies and Research without receipt of this documentation.
-With the exception of accepting the document without any changes, the Chairperson will attach a summary of expectations and/or processes required for completion of all revisions/ corrections as well as the expected timeline for completion.
-If the candidate fails the defense, the Chairperson will attach a summary and if/when a second examination (defense) will be scheduled.
-A document approved by the Committee, is submitted to the Dean of the College and finally to the Dean, School of Graduate Studies and Research for final approval.
-The School of Graduate Studies and Research is not responsible and will not provide editorial services for candidates.
+The Defense Outcomes Form is a report to Graduate Studies and Research on the candidate's performance (as the oral examination is in partial fulfillment of the degree) and is expected within five business days following the defense.
+No thesis will be reviewed by Graduate Studies and Research without receipt of this documentation.
+With the exception of accepting the document without any changes, the chairperson will attach a summary of expectations and/or processes required for completion of all revisions/ corrections as well as the expected timeline for completion.
+If the candidate fails the defense, the chairperson will attach a summary and if/when a second examination (defense) will be scheduled.
+A document approved by the committee is submitted to the Dean of the College and finally to the Dean, Graduate Studies and Research, for final approval.
+Graduate Studies and Research is not responsible and will not provide editorial services for candidates.
 Documents not adhering to general guidelines will be sent back to the Academic College for review.
-The School of Graduate Studies and Research reviews general formatting and the following content areas:
+Graduate Studies and Research reviews general formatting and the following content areas:

 - Introduction including background, significance and scope of the study undertaken.

 - Review of the Literature

-- · Research Methodology or Experimental Procedure
+- Research Methodology or Experimental Procedure

 - Discussion of Research Findings

 - Conclusion(s) and suggested future work

-An extensive review is provided in the Thesis/Dissertation Handbook found at the following link: http:// http://www.desu.edu/sites/default/files/u1336/Thesis%20and%20Dissertation%20Handbook.pdf.
+An extensive review is provided in the Thesis/Dissertation Handbook found at the following link: https://sgsr.desu.edu/sites/sgsr/files/document/6/thesis and dissertation handbook.pdf.